lsst-sitcom/sitcomtn-164/index.md

 from astronomical images.
-Instead of relying on numerical shearing or image simulations, the method starts from first principles by analytically computing how each pixel value in an image responds to an applied shear after deconvolution and reconvolution with a Gaussian smoothing kernel {cite:p}`Anacal_Li2023`.
+Instead of relying on numerical shearing or image simulations, the method starts from first principles by analytically computing how each pixel value in an image responds to an applied shear after PSF deconvolution and reconvolution with a Gaussian smoothing kernel {cite:p}`Anacal_Li2023`.
 This pixel-level shear response captures the fundamental transformation properties of the image under lensing distortions.